California Fire Technology Directors Association

 A. Terms of Office: The term of all offices of the Association shall be for a period of two years or until successors are elected and installed.
 Officers may serve consecutive terms with the approval of the membership.

-B. Association officers shall be nominated and voted on at the November meeting.
+B. Election.
+Association officers shall be nominated and voted on at the November meeting.
 Members making nominations need not be present at the meeting.
 A candidate shall be deemed elected by a simple majority of voting members present.
 Elected officers shall be installed at the first meeting of the year.
 Election of officers should be conducted so as to provide continuity and succession of officers to meet the needs of the association.

 C. Election Results.
 Election results will be announced after the election at the November meeting and entered into the record in the meeting minutes.

 D. Contested Elections.
 Anyone wishing to contest the election results shall submit a written and signed statement to the Board of Directors, stating the reason for the challenge at or before the first meeting following the election.
-The Board shall consider the validity of the challenge and make a decision prior to the adjournment of the meeting.
+The Board shall consider the validity of the challenge and render a decision prior to the adjournment of the meeting.
 The Board’s decision shall be final in all such matters.

 Article VIII – Amendments to By-Laws